-- First African-American Varsity Basketball Player at CU - Three-Time Basketball Letterwinner - Cleared 6-6 3/4 as a High Jumper - Voted Commissioner of the ASUC by the Student Body

-The first African-American varsity basketball player at Colorado (and the first to letter), enrolling at CU in September 1956; at that time, freshmen were ineligible to play and he thus made his debut in the 1957-58 season.
+- · First African-American Varsity Basketball Player at CU - Three-Time Basketball Letterwinner - · Cleared 6-6 3/4 as a High Jumper - · Voted Commissioner of the ASUC by the Student Body men were ineligible to play and he thus made his debut in the 1957-58 season.
 As with his football counterparts, though treated well in Boulder, he often had to endure harsh racism on the road in pre-Civil Rights America and thus blazed the trail for all those who would follow him to CU.
 The 6-3 forward played in 67 career games, scoring 244 points and grabbing 197 rebounds in lettering three times.
-His best season on the court was his junior year, when he averaged 5.9 points per game with a career-high 21 against Nebraska.
+His best season on the court was his junior year, when he averaged 5.9 points per game with